 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they come due.
 Financial obligations arising from off-statement of financial position arrangements have been previously discussed.
 Accounts payable, loans payable, and derivative instruments have maturities of less than one year.
 Management participation liability, share-based compensation liability, and amounts accrued under the Bonus Program are only due upon cash realization or completion of the respective vesting periods.
-Total unfunded commitments to co-invest alongside the CEP Funds, as described were \$293.6 million as at September 30, 2021.
+Total unfunded commitments to co-invest alongside the CEP Funds, as described were \$265.5 million as at December 31, 2021.
 The timing of any amounts to be funded under these commitments is dependent upon the timing of investment acquisitions, which are made at the sole discretion of the Company.

 The Company manages liquidity risk by maintaining a conservative liquidity position that exceeds all liabilities payable on demand.
 The Company invests treasury funds in liquid assets such that they are available to cover any potential funding commitments and guarantees.
+In addition, the Company maintains a \$100.0 million credit facility which was undrawn as at December 31, 2021.

-As at September 30, 2021, Clairvest had treasury funds, inclusive of those held at acquisition entities, of \$365.9 million and access to a \$100.0 million credit facility to support its obligations and current and anticipated corporate investments.

-Clairvest also had access to \$0.8 billion in uncalled committed third-party capital through the CEP Funds as at September 30, 2021 to invest along with Clairvest's capital.
+As at December 31, 2021, Clairvest had treasury funds, inclusive of those held at acquisition entities, of \$336.7 million and access to \$100.0 million in credit to support its obligations and current and anticipated corporate investments.
+Clairvest also had access to \$0.7 billion in uncalled committed third-party capital through the CEP Funds as at December 31, 2021 to invest along with Clairvest's capital.